ialbert/biostar-central/README.md

 ## Installation

-Our installation instructions rely on [conda][conda] though other alternatives are also viable.
+Our installation instructions rely on [conda][conda] though other alternatives are equally viable.
 Users may use `virtualenv`, `homebrew`, `apt-get` just as well, or they may opt to not using any environment management tool.
+We use [conda][conda] primarily since it allows us to also manage bioinformatics tools.

 #### 1\.
 Create a virtual environment